albertwidi/go-project-example/README.md

 }
 ```

 This happens because `order service` needs some help/method from `user service` to check wether the user is active or not.
-But because the `order service` need `user service`, that doesn't mean the `order service` needs to know all APIs available in the `user service`. `Order service` might only need to know some of the APIs and is abstracted by using `interface{}`.
+But because the `order service` need `user service`, it doesn't mean the `order service` needs to know all APIs available in the `user service`. `Order service` might only need to know some of the APIs and is abstracted by using the `interface`.

 By using `interface` for dependencies to the `service` itself, it is easier to maintain what is needed.
 It is also easier to test without care much about the depdendencies.
 We can mock the dependencies or just using `docker` for database/redis test.